Proof of Authority

 Chains moving to decentralized consensus:

-Ethereum: Goerli testnet planning transition from PoA to more decentralized mechanism.
+Ethereum: Goerli testnet is planning a transition from PoA to a more decentralized mechanism.

 Polygon: Transitioning from PoA toward more decentralized validation.

-Binance Chain: Planned to transition toward more decentralized consensus.
+Binance Chain: Plans to transition toward more decentralized consensus.

 As blockchains mature, they often seek to decentralize beyond PoA.